abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     In-spd-high: is much better for GW

 Sn:
-    Sn-d: Default versionf for GS applications. ghost at +60 eV
+    Sn-d: Default version for GS applications. ghost at +60 eV
     Sn-spd: Sn-spd-high for GW)

 Sb: